2018 Virginia's 10th congressional district election: Alison Friedman

 Alison Friedman interned at Feminist Majority during college, then became a legislative and program coordinator for People for the American Way, and subsequently worked for Congresswoman Jane Harman and co-founded a nonprofit, the Alliance to Stop Slavery and End Trafficking (ASSET), to fight human trafficking.
 She helped to write the California Consumer Transparency Act and served as a senior State Department official in the Obama Administration, continuing her work against human trafficking.
 Specifically, she was deputy director for the Office to Monitor and Combat Trafficking in Persons and later helped establish a public-private partnership known as the Global Fund to End Slavery.
 Friedman argues, "We need to re-staff the State Department, support and lift up our dedicated federal workers" especially in the intelligence and diplomatic agencies.
-Friedman had the first television ad of the campaign season, "Lockdown," which portrays parents receiving emails from their children's schools alerting them of lockdowns and outlines Friedman's support for expanding background checks, banning s and closing the gun show loophole.
+Friedman had the first television ad of the campaign season, "Lockdown," which portrays parents receiving emails from their children's schools alerting them of lockdowns and outlines Friedman's support for expanding background checks, banning assault weapons and closing the gun show loophole.
 The U.S. Chamber of Commerce aired an ad touting Comstock's support for transportation projects and the military, while pointing out that she's "not with the partisan bomb-throwers."

 Dan Helmer

 Dan Helmer is a graduate of the United States Military Academy, a U.S. Army veteran of the wars in Iraq and Afghanistan and a Rhodes Scholar.
-Helmer was employed as a business strategist at the Boston Consulting Group and has continued his military service in the Army Reserves, where he was selected in 2017 for promotion to Lieutenant Colonel.
+Helmer was employed as a business strategist at the Boston Consulting Group and continued his military service in the Army Reserves, where he was selected in 2017 for promotion to lieutenant colonel.

 Of the candidates, Helmer had spent the most time in the national spotlight for his sometimes-provocative TV spots, which led to his sparring with hosts on the conservative talk show Fox & Friends.
 An online-only campaign video entitled "Helmer Zone" unexpectedly went viral in September 2017, climbing to number four on the YouTube trending list within 24 hours.
-Reactions to the video, in which Helmer spoofed the film “Top Gun,” complete with offkey singing, were mixed.
-As the Daily Beast noted, “The internet quickly dubbed it one of the worst campaign ads of all time.
-But Helmer’s eyeball-gouging chorus never leaves your head…. which seems to be the point.”
+Reactions to the video, in which Helmer spoofed the film Top Gun, complete with offkey singing, were mixed.
+As the Daily Beast noted, "The internet quickly dubbed it one of the worst campaign ads of all time.
+But Helmer's eyeball-gouging chorus never leaves your head…. which seems to be the point."